ligato/vpp-agent/README.md

   * ACL - configures VPP ACL Plugin
 * GOVPP - allows other plugins to access VPP independently on each other by means of connection multiplexing
 * Linux (VETH) - optionally you can configures Linux Virtual Ethernets
-* Core - lifecycle management of plugins (loading, initialization, unloading) see [cn-infra](https://github.com/ligato/cn-infra)
+* Core - lifecycle management of plugins (loading, initialization, unloading) from [cn-infra](https://github.com/ligato/cn-infra)

 # Quickstart(TBD)
 1. Run VPP agent in Docker image